 How often will you send it out?
-I think quality is more important than quantity.
-If you have nothing interesting to share or don’t feel inspired, don’t force yourself to send something.
-Your subscribers will notice!
-At the same time if you wait too long between emails, your subscribers could forget about you (who the heck is sending me this?).
-I think a weekly newsletter is great if you produce new content every week, like for example yoga videos, otherwise once a month works best.
+Quality is more important than quantity, but consistency is everything.
+If you wait too long between emails, your subscribers might forget about you (who the heck is sending me this?), and if you only send out emails very inconsistently, it’s not building trust.
+I think a weekly newsletter is great if you produce new content every week, like for example yoga videos, otherwise once a month works as well.

 Step 5 – Create a welcome message

 It’s highly recommended that you use double opt-in when you set up your forms and it’s actually a legal requirement in the EU and other countries.
 This means that your new subscribers must confirm their email address by clicking on a link in the double opt-in email before they are added to your list.

 It’s a little bit annoying but it will help you grow a more engaged email list with people who are really interested in your content and offers.
 After all, if someone can’t even be bothered to confirm their email, they are probably not really interested in you.

 When you’re using the free plan with Convertkit, the double opt-in email will also be your welcome email, so use this email to welcome your new subscribers and remind them of who you are and how you can help them.